 Medical equipment may be rented or purchased only if other sources, which provide the items at no cost, are not available.
-The total cost of the rental must not exceed the purchase price of the item.
+The total cost of the rental shall not exceed the purchase price of the item.
 Reasonable repairs or adjustments of purchased equipment are covered for all members to make the equipment serviceable and/or when the repair cost is less than renting or purchasing another unit.
 The component will be replaced if at the time authorization is sought documentation is provided to establish that the component is not operating effectively.

 Primary Care Provider Medication Management Services: In addition to treating physical health conditions, the Contractor shall allow Primary Care Provider (PCPs) to treat behavioral health conditions within their scope of practice.
 For purposes of medication management, it is not required that the PCP be the member's assigned PCP.
 PCPs that treat members with behavioral health conditions may provide medication management services including prescriptions, laboratory, and other diagnostic tests necessary for diagnosis, and treatment.
 For the antipsychotic class of medications, prior authorization may be required.
-For PCPs prescribing medications to treat Substance Use Disorders (SUDs), the PCP must refer the member to a behavioral health provider for the psychological and/or behavioral therapy component of the Medication Assisted Treatment (MAT) model and coordinate care with the behavioral health provider.
+For PCPs prescribing medications to treat Substance Use Disorders (SUDs), the PCP shall refer the member to a behavioral health provider for the psychological and/or behavioral therapy component of the Medication Assisted Treatment (MAT) model and coordinate care with the behavioral health provider.
 The Contractor is responsible for these services both in the prospective and prior period coverage timeframes.

-Pharmaceutical Rebates: The Contractor, including the Contractor's Pharmacy Benefit Manager (PBM), is prohibited from collecting and negotiating any rebates with drug manufacturers for preferred or other pharmaceutical products when AHCCCS has a supplemental rebate contract for the product(s).
-A listing of products covered under supplemental rebate agreements will be available on the AHCCCS website under the Pharmacy Information section.
-The "preferred" products shall be available on the Contractors' Drug Lists exactly as they are listed on the AHCCCS Drug List.
-The Contractor shall comply with AMPM Policy 310-V.
+Pharmaceutical Rebates: The Contractor, including the Contractor's Pharmacy Benefit Manager (PBM), is prohibited from collecting and negotiating any rebates with drug manufacturers for preferred or other pharmaceutical products when AHCCCS has a supplemental rebate contract for the product(s) or therapeutic class.

-If the Contractor or its PBM has an existing rebate agreement with a manufacturer, all outpatient drug claims, including provider-administered drugs for which AHCCCS is obtaining supplemental rebates, must be excluded from such rebate agreements.
-For pharmacy related encounter data information see Section D, Paragraph 61, Encounter Data Reporting.
+If the Contractor or its PBM has an existing rebate agreement with a manufacturer, all outpatient drug claims, including provider-administered drugs for which AHCCCS is obtaining supplemental rebates, shall be excluded from such rebate agreements.
+For pharmacy related encounter data information refer to Section D, Paragraph 61, Encounter Data Reporting.